Free online dictionary that describes the origins of English-language words.

 Makes discoverable over 70 years of research results from the Department of Energy (DOE) and its predecessor agencies.
 Research results include journal articles/accepted manuscripts and related metadata; technical reports; scientific research datasets and collections; scientific software; patents; conference and workshop papers; books and theses; and multimedia.

-OTseeker is a database that contains abstracts of systematic reviews and randomised controlled trials relevant to occupational therapy.
+Contains abstracts of systematic reviews and randomised controlled trials relevant to occupational therapy.

 Our Roots is a library, archive, museum and school all in one.
 Check the collection to find Canadian local histories in French and English.
 Check Educational Resources for learning packages for students and teachers.